July 31st and December 2nd are both celebrated as National Mutt Day!

 Each breed has personality traits, and mutts get a grab bag of whatever they’re made of.
 They may get the intelligence of a Border Collie with the loyalty of a Labrador, or the independence of a Shar Pei, or the love for tracking of a Bloodhound.
 You’ll have a one-of-a-kind dog that will be a lot of fun to get to know.

 With fewer health problems comes fewer vet visits.
 That makes for a happy pup.
-Also, mixed-breeds tend to have fewer grooming needs, which means you’ll spend less time brushing and more time playing.
+Also, mixed-breeds tend to have fewer grooming needs (of course, depending on which breed they are) because you probably won’t be entering them in breed competitions.
+That means you’ll spend less time brushing and more time playing.
 This will also keep the dollars from flying out of your wallet as quickly, which means more cash for chew toys.

 If you’re looking for a breeder, you’re going to have to do your research.
 You’ll need to check out reviews and gather info on their background.
 It’s a pain.
 If you go down to your shelter or rescue, you can pick from all kinds of pups and skip all the research.
 Just play with them for a bit and let the bond you form be your guide.

 Do you have a special mutt in your life?
 What do you love about having a mixed-breed dog?
-Let us know on Twitter by tweeting @dogtimedotcom!
+Let us know in the comments below!